Electric vehicles have heated components that need to be cooled. EVs come with liquid and air-cooled systems, but do they have water pumps as well?

 Electric vehicles with air-cooled components that are exposed to extreme temperatures are prone to overheating and severe degradation of the electrical components of the vehicle.
 Some of these components can completely shut off in extreme temperatures.

 As an advantage, air-cooling comes without possible leakage and subsequent electrical shortages.
-Liquid-cooled EVs can experience leaks in the piping throughout the engine.
+Liquid-cooled EVs can experience leaks in the piping.
 If liquid gets onto any electrical components, it can cause a shortage in the vehicle and a costly repair for the owner.

 Electric vehicles contain water pumps, just like gasoline-powered vehicles.
 The difference is that Electric vehicles include multiple electric water pumps instead of one mechanically operated pump.
 These electric water pumps use indirect cooling, just as an internal combustion engine does, to cool the various components under the hood.